Mabdillahi88/CI_PP2_SCIENCE_FLASHCARDS/README.md

 ### Site Owner

-10. As a first-time user, I want the Science Flash Card game to be easy to understand and play.
+10. As a site Owner , I want the Science Flash Card game to be easy to understand and play.

-11. As a first-time user, I expect the game to work well on any device I use.
+11. As a site Owner, I expect the game to work well on any device I use.

-12. If I enter an invalid URL, I want to see a helpful 404 error page instead of being confused.
+12. As a site Owner, if I enter an invalid URL, I want to see a helpful 404 error page instead of being confused.

-13. I want to have a straightforward way to contact the site owner and share my comments or feedback.
+13. As a site Owner, I want to have a straightforward way to contact the site owner and share my comments or feedback.

 ## Design